 Similarly, if a shop sells you a new product more cheaply on a ‘no guarantee' basis, this only means that you don't have any additional protection.
 You always have the right to a two-year guarantee free of charge if the product turns out to be faulty or not as advertised.

 Carla bought a hairdryer with a six-month seller's guarantee.

-In the case of second-hand goods, the buyer and seller can agree to a guarantee period of less than two years, but no shorter than one year.
-This should be made clear to you at the time of purchase.Still need help?
+In some EU countries, in the case of second-hand goods, the buyer and seller can agree to a guarantee period of less than two years, but no shorter than one year.
+This should be made clear to you at the time of purchase.

-In this case, the 27 EU member states + Iceland, Liechtenstein and Norway
+In this case, the 28 EU member states + Iceland, Liechtenstein and Norway